spon7ge/spon7ge/README.md

 - Sports
 - Video Games

-💬 Reach me by email or LinkedIn! alexgonzo97@outlook.com | N/A
+💬 Reach me by email or LinkedIn! alexgonzo97@outlook.com | LINK

 📫 Visit my website:

 <!---
 spon7ge/spon7ge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.